 Homeowners are sometimes surprised that someone can permanently lift up their house, but it can be done.
 You just have to find the right company to do it for you.

 The right company can handle this kind of job, but only when they have an experienced supervisor, trained workers and the best equipment designed for the job.
 It’s a tough and tricky job, but we can do it.
-And once we’ve completed the job and left, your house will be safe and sound again.
+And once they’ve completed the job and left, your house will be safe and sound again.

 Slab Jacking or Concrete Slab Lifting in Northgate

 Property owners sometimes notice a section of their concrete walkway, patio, garage floor or driveway has sunk a bit through the years.
-If this has happened at your place, we can usually fix it by using a process called mudjacking or slab jacking.
+If this has happened at your place, they can usually fix it by using a process called mudjacking or slab jacking.

 This process of mudjacking is really effective, yet quite simple.

 We use a mud-like substance which we inject directly underneath the slab that has sunk.
 This substance fills up any empty cavities and then starts to push the slab up.
-Once the slab has reached the correct height, we stop.
+Once the slab has reached the correct height, they stop.
 Pretty simple really.

 Besides wanting a nicer appearance, the main reason property owners call for slab jacking is that having two connecting uneven concrete sections can lead to trips, falls and stubbed toes.
 Almost all jobs are finished in just a couple of hours.

 Northgate Basement Waterproofing Contractor

 If your basement allows water to get in it after a decent rain, we will put a stop to it.

 They will figure out where water is getting in and how to stop it.
 No property owner should put up with a wet basement.

-In order to get your basement dry, sometimes we may have to work on the inside of your basement.
-Sometimes we are able to get the job done by working just on the outside.
+In order to get your basement dry, sometimes they may have to work on the inside of your basement.
+Sometimes they are able to get the job done by working just on the outside.

 They may be able to stop water from getting into your house by just fixing the grading of your lot, putting up gutters, putting in a french drain or other tactic.